-One thing we absolutely love here are movies!
-From blockbusters to tear jerkers to chick flicks- we love ‘em all.
-Read on for our round up of the top five blockbusting movies of 2015.
-As well as a look of some of the worst!
+One thing we absolutely love here is movies!
+From blockbusters to tear-jerkers to chick flicks- we love ‘em all.
+Read on for our round-up of the top five blockbusting movies of 2015.
+As well as a look at some of the worst!

 Top 5 Blockbusters of 2015